Dr Maxime Francois

 Biography

 Maxime is an expert user of a panel of imaging equipment such as laser scanning cytometer, Metasystem Metafer, Nikon A1 confocal microscope and 3D Imaris imaging software.
-He is an EMCR affiliated with the University of Adelaide and has published 26 peer-reviewed research papers, including two book chapters (h-index 11; Citations 452).
+He is an EMCR affiliated with the University of Adelaide and has published 28 peer-reviewed research papers, including two book chapters (h-index 13; Citations 554).
 He has presented his work at 32 conferences and has been involved in mentoring junior research project staff and postgraduate students within CSIRO.
-Maxime is the current SA hub leader for the Australian and French Researchers in Australia Network association (AFRAN), supported by the French embassy.
-Maxime is an editorial board member of newly established scientific journals and has a strong engagement in teaching, with previous experience as a biology and French tutor for Flinders University and the University of Adelaide, respectively.

 Other Interests

-Scuba diving, reading, running, swimming, Jujitsu.
+Amateur chef, scuba diving, reading, running, swimming, and traditional Japanese Jujitsu.

 Professional Areas